-Born Alden William Holloway on January 26, 1925, in Moko, Arkansas, he already performed as a child.
+Born Alden William Holloway on January 26, 1925, in Moko, Arkansas, he was interested in music already as a child.
 He had his first appearance at the age of five years on the counter of a local store.
 In addition, he also sang in the church choir.
-Holloway became and accomplished musician and played guitar, mandolin, fiddle, banjo, and steel guitar.
+Holloway became an accomplished musician and played guitar, mandolin, fiddle, banjo, and steel guitar.

 Discography